Nivani/clock/README.md

 Clock is a small library without dependencies for mocking time in Javascript.
 It's inspired by [this Go clock package](https://pkg.go.dev/github.com/facebookgo/clock).

-It's very much like Javascript's Date & Time interface, so you can simply find and replace it in your existing code.
-The difference is that `Clock` gives you more control over time.
+It resembles Javascript's Date & Time interface as closely as possible, so you can easily replace it in your existing code.

 ```Typescript
 export interface Clock {